Bolofofopt/Bolofofopt/README.md

 - ⚡ Fun fact: I am a musician and was an actor

 In Thales I:
+Developed and implemented a sensor that help managing remote lockers placed in railroads saving time and money doing anual check ups.

+Developed and implemented a sensor that manages the UPS room ambient & hydrogen in Thales headquarters.
 ...

 ### :hammer_and_wrench: Languages and Tools :